Automattic/jetpack/extensions/README.md

 - **title**: Block name, also used to create the slug.
 This parameter is required.
 If it's something like _Logo gallery_, the slug will be `logo-gallery`.
 It's also used to generate the class name when an external edit component is requested.
 Following this example, it would be `LogoGalleryEdit`.
 - **--slug**: Specific slug to identify the block that overrides the one generated base don the title.
 - **--description**: Allows to provide a text description of the block.
-- **--keywords**: Provide up to three keywords separated by comma so users  when they search for a block in the editor.
+- **--keywords**: Provide up to three keywords separated by a comma so users when they search for a block in the editor.

 ### Files